Azure/autorest.typescript/test/smoke/generated/arm-package-subscriptions-2019-06/review/arm-package-subscriptions-2019-06.api.md

 // @public (undocumented)
 export class SubscriptionClient extends SubscriptionClientContext {
     constructor(credentials: coreHttp.TokenCredential | coreHttp.ServiceClientCredentials, options?: SubscriptionClientOptionalParams);
-    // Warning: (ae-forgotten-export) The symbol "Operations" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     operations: Operations;
-    // Warning: (ae-forgotten-export) The symbol "Subscriptions" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     subscriptions: Subscriptions;
-    // Warning: (ae-forgotten-export) The symbol "Tenants" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     tenants: Tenants;
 }